PatriciaAnduru/GithubSearch/README.md

 ## Known Bugs

-There are no bugs at the moment
+There are no bugs at the moment but pull requests are encouraged

 ## Installation / Setup instruction
 * Open Terminal {Ctrl+Alt+T}